 Here's the real shift: you don't need five separate AI features from five different vendors.
 You need one platform that can run across all your tools — with agents that talk to each other, remember what happened, and handle the work between the cracks.

 That's what LotsAgent does.
 The same infrastructure that powers social automation, blog management, and team collaboration for the LotsTech ecosystem is available to you directly.
-Every agent you build connects to your actual tools.
+Every agent you build connects to your actual tools — with 100+ integrations available via Composio, covering Gmail, Slack, GitHub, Google Calendar, and more.
 Every task it runs is logged.
 Every workflow it completes can be inspected and corrected by you.

 You don't need to become an AI engineer.
 You need to know what you want automated — and then describe it.